Graduate selection process

 - your personal details

-- a 100 word outline of who you are, including your interests outside of work and study
+- a 100-word biography, including your interests outside of work and study

 - details of two referees

 - your CV, including key academic and professional achievements, extra-curricular interests and work experience.